What are Champagne Diamonds?

 While white diamonds are prized for their crystal clear, colorless appearance, champagne diamonds are celebrated for their warm, subtly golden ambience.

-And when paired with yellow or peach gold, this bathed-in-sunlight, gilded glow vibe only intensifies.
+And when champagne diamonds are paired with yellow or peach gold, this bathed-in-sunlight, gilded glow vibe only intensifies.

 While most of the world is still fixated on the absence of color, champagne diamonds are a more distinctive, unique choice for us lovers of the path less travelled.
 And the endless color variations of a champagne diamond mean each stone is a true original.